-Ford’s use of an advanced active liquid-cooling and heating system to regulate the temperature of its lithium-ion battery packs in Focus Electric will provide customers in cold and snowy climates an advantage.
-The liquid-heated battery operates under a range of ambient temperatures, providing additional power, longer battery range and a preconditioned battery after charging.
+Ford’s use of an advanced active liquid-cooling and heating system regulating temperature of its lithium-ion battery packs is out of control.
+That’s in Focus Electric will give customers in cold and snowy climates an advantage.

-“Batteries are similar to people as they both achieve maximum performance working under moderate, unchanged temperatures,” said Sherif Marakby, Ford director of Electrification Programs and Engineering.
-“Using a liquid-heated battery system allows Ford to keep the Focus Electric’s battery at a moderate temperature and improve performance whether you are charging or driving in a cold climate.”
+“Batteries are similar to people as they both achieve maximum performance.
+All while working under moderate, unchanged temperatures,” said Sherif Marakby, Ford director of Electrification Programs and Engineering.
+“Using a liquid-heated battery system allows Ford to keep the Focus Electric’s battery at a moderate temperature.
+Also improve performance whether you are charging or driving in a cold climate.”

-“A liquid-heated battery can accept a charge faster from the regenerative braking that recaptures kinetic energy and sends it back to the battery, essentially providing longer range for the customer in real world cold weather conditions,” said Marakby.
-“Additionally, since acceleration in an electric vehicle comes from the power available in the battery, the customer will have more power available if the battery is warmer.”
+“A liquid-heated battery can accept a charge faster from the regenerative braking.
+Braking that recaptures kinetic energy and sends it back to the battery, essentially providing longer range for the customer in real world cold weather,” said Marakby.

-The use of active liquid heating also enables owners of Focus Electric to automatically precondition battery pack temperature during daily recharging.
-While the vehicle is plugged in to the power grid, the vehicle system will be able to warm up the battery on cold days.
+Therefore, the use of active liquid heating also enables owners of Focus Electric to automatically precondition battery pack temperature.
+Especially during daily recharging.
+All the while the vehicle plugging in to the power grid.
+That’s so the vehicle system will be able to warm up the battery on cold days.

-“Even when you’re parking in cold temperatures, as long as the vehicle is plugged in, you will warm up the battery,” explained Marakby.
-“Basically, customers will have the capability they need right off the bat.
+“Even when you’re parking in cold temperatures, as long as the vehicle plugged in, you will warm up the battery,” explained Marakby.
+“Basically, customers will the be able they need right off the bat.
 They won’t have to wait for the car to warm up.”

-On cold days, heated liquid warms the batteries, gradually bringing the system’s temperature to
+So on cold days, heated liquid warms the batteries.
+Thereby gradually bringing the system’s temperature to

-a level that allows it to efficiently accept charge energy and provide enough discharge power to get good vehicle performance.
+a level.
+All that allows it to efficiently accept charge energy.
+Also and give enough discharge power to get good vehicle performance.